bartbalaz/janus-container/README.md

 ## Introduction
 This is an experimental project attempting to put Janus gatweay into a Docker container using the default *bridge* network driver.
-Pleasae note that this project is not intended to be used as a *product* (although in the future it may evolve in that direction) but instead as an experimentation and conclusion sharing platform.
+Please note that this project is not intended to be used as a *product* (although in the future it may evolve in that direction) but instead as an experimentation and conclusion sharing platform.

 ## Installation procedure